rabberdabber/FlashCardTranslate/README.md

 ## Endpoints in detail

-*You can check the REST api in the API navigation bar after you login to the application. the REST api requires tokens as the application uses IAM(Identification Access Management)*
+*You can check the REST api in the API navigation bar after you login to the application. the REST api requires JWT tokens as the application employs IAM(Identification Access Management) to authenticate and authorize users*

 ## Authors